Getting Organized: Nursing Staff Development Course

 Several professional organizations have established guidelines for ethical testing and evaluation methods for educators.
 The National League for Nursing (NLN) sets forth that evaluative measures must be integrated into education to support student learning and promote competency.
-Many methods used within the nursing classroom can be effective when used for evaluation in clinical staff development as well.
+Many evaluation methods used within the nursing classroom can be effective when applied to clinical staff development as well.
 In order for nurse educators to avoid grade inflation, the methods used for scoring performance must be clearly delineated and the learners must be notified of the expectations and consequences.
 As scoring rubrics act as guides for evaluating open-ended performance, it is important that they produce reliable and valid results.
 Rubrics explain not only what will be reviewed, but also how it will be examined and weighed.
-They provide consistency across nurse educators, as scoring rubrics typically promote systematized grading, which encourages valid and reliable results.
-Educators must evaluate the quality of their scoring rubrics to ensure characteristics to be assessed are significant, the criteria for scoring is appropriate to the course or situation, quality distinctions between scoring levels are integrated, and that the rubric is user-friendly with structured descriptions that support consistency in evaluation.
+They provide consistency across nurse educators, as scoring rubrics typically promote systemized grading, which encourages valid and reliable results.
+Evaluation of the quality of scoring rubrics also takes place to ensure that characteristics to be assessed are significant, the criteria for scoring is appropriate to the course or situation, quality distinctions between scoring levels are integrated, and the rubric is user-friendly with structured descriptions that support consistency in evaluation.
 The learner should be provided the scoring rubric before the evaluation for review.
-When the performance to be evaluated is greatly focused and structured, grading via the scoring rubric is more objective and reliable.
+When the performance to be evaluated is greatly focused and structured, grading via the scoring rubric is typically objective and reliable.